Sales Performance Management from implementation perspective: what's important for the Clients and how the SPM systems stand against the needs.

 Therefore I would define the hearth of SPM (often referred to as ICM, as mentioned earlier) as the system of the components, as shown on the diagram below.

-Every SPM system utilizes these components this way or another.
+Every advanced SPM system utilizes these components this way or another.

 Sometimes this core is referred to as the five Cs - as shown on the diagram 1-2 below.

 The "5C" is a good way of thinking about sales compensation management process.